-Always use a digital power meter for inverter for measurement as the output side voltage has a PWM-controlled rectangular wave.
+When using a measuring instrument, use a digital power meter for inverters as the inverter outputs PWM-controlled square wave voltage.
 The value monitored on the operation panel is the inverter-controlled voltage itself.
-Hence, that value is accurate and it is recommended to monitor values (analog output) using the operation panel.
+Monitoring values via the operation panel or by outputting the analog signal is recommended as these values are accurate.

-5.2.3 Measurement of currents
+Measurement of currents

-Use a digital power meter (for inverters) both on the inverter's input and output sides.
+Use digital power meters (for inverter) both on the inverter's input and output sides.

 Since the inverter input current tends to be unbalanced, measurement of three phases is recommended.
-Correct value cannot be obtained by measuring only one or two phases.
+The correct value cannot be obtained by measuring only one or two phases.
 On the other hand, the unbalanced ratio of each phase of the output side current should be within 10%.

 The inverter output current can be monitored on the operation panel.
+The value displayed on the operation panel is accurate even if the output frequency varies.
 Hence, it is recommended to monitor values on the operation panel.